kubedl-io/website/content/docs/recipes/metadata-persistentcy.md

   port: "3306"
 ```

-2. Update the Kubedl Deployment spec to include `--object-storage mysql` in the startup flag and reference the DB credentials
+2. Update the Kubedl Deployment spec to include `--meta-storage mysql` in the startup flag and reference the DB credentials
 via environment variables.
 The KubeDL controller uses the env to set up connection with DB.

 ```yaml